indrekots/indrekots.github.io/_posts/articles/2016-01-14-version-control-and-deployment-practices-for-sugarcrm.md

 ![Merge conflict]({{ site.url }}/images/2016-01-14-version-control-and-deployment-practices-for-sugarcrm/meme-merge.jpg "Merge conflict")

 I'm using [Git](https://git-scm.com/ "Git source code management homepage") for version control.
-The following is my `.gitignore` files which instructs Git from not adding the specified files and folders to version control.
+The following is my `.gitignore` file which instructs Git from not adding the specified files and folders to version control.
 As you can see, a lot of files can be ignored.

 {% highlight bash %}
 /config.php